ikeralbeniz/ArinOs/README.md

 # Explanation
+The idea is to provide a VERY EASY platform, to develop embebed HTML5 apps/systems.
+The idea is to provide a system based on GNU/Linux, X System and Webkit Web Browser with an extended JavaScript API that allows to connect to a Python service that will extend JavaScript API, allowing to run extra functionalities or specific drivers for several embebed systems like infopoints or ticketing machines.

 # Autologin
 The idea is to launch X on a GNU/Linux based system and then run ArinOs Web Browser and the Python service (not added to the repository yet).
 To make it automatically you can follow this steps: